maxschr90/2021-Angelopoulos-et-al.---Post-pandemic-Inequality/Data Preparation & Analysis/README.txt

 	   In case of encountering an error, while running the code, please check if the error is caused by a missing package.
 	   To resolve the issue, install the required package.

+	3. The code is designed with the presented folder structure in mind.
+It will run smoothest if the same structure is retained.
-	3. Please ensure that all paths are specified correctly and point to the correct folders on your drive.
+	   Further, please ensure that all paths are specified correctly and point to the correct folders on your drive.
-	   There is a dedicated section at the beginning of each do-file for this purpose.
+	   In some cases there is a dedicated section at the beginning of the do-file for this purpose.